theresamclaird/atomic/README.md

 ## Storybook

-Components can be viewed from Storybook, which is available publicly (see: https://www.atomiccomponentlibrary.com/).
+Components can be viewed from Storybook which is available publicly (see: https://www.atomiccomponentlibrary.com/).
 I recommend cloning the repository and spin Storybook up on your own machine:

 ```bash
 # install dependencies